 |Image Credit: photosforclass.com|

 Change is inevitable.
 Change is growth, and if we don't grow, we die.
-Small changes or huge changes.
-Some people fear change and so they avoid it.
+Small changes or massive changes.
+Some people fear change, and so they avoid it.
 Others, like me, thrive in it and embrace the newness and the challenges it brings.
-Even tiny changes that may seem rather insignificant can be refreshing and stimulating.
+Even tiny changes that may seem somewhat insignificant can be refreshing and stimulating.

 Here's my change: I'm renaming my blog!

-As I've stated on many occasions, I initially joined Twitter in order to connect with other ESL educators, which I consequently found and also encountered so much more.
-In fact, my PLN spans a wide spectrum of education professionals.
+As I've stated on many occasions, I initially joined Twitter to connect with other ESL educators, which I consequently found and also encountered so much more.
+In fact, my PLN spans a broad spectrum of education professionals.
 Furthermore, my professional interests include numerous topics, in addition to English language acquisition.